 - An email address has soft bounced 7 consecutive times.

-When a subscriber becomes a repeated bouncer, the MA Professional system will no longer send emails to that subscriber.
+When a subscriber becomes a repeat bouncer, the Communications Professional system will no longer send emails to that email address.

 Opens & Clicks